wichayutdew/paidy-assignment/README.md

 > To ensure the service can handle 10,000 successful requests per day
 ## [Optional] Code Refactoring/Cleanup
 > In case there is any code that can be improved or cleaned up
+## Idea
+1. make generic HTTP client and Server Route
+2. convert Error to GenericServerError so we don't need to handle error transformation in every service